Skip to main content

 Why not use a `.yaml` or `.ini` file for config?

-Files require the application to know about the filesystem, and file structures vary between Linux, Windows, and Docker.
+Files require the application to know about the filesystem, and file structural permissions vary wildly between Linux, Windows, and Docker.
 Furthermore, files can accidentally be committed to source control.
-Environment variables are a universal language understood by every Operating System, Docker container, and cloud provider (AWS/GCP/Azure) on earth.
+Environment variables are a universal, memory-based language understood by every Operating System, Docker container, and cloud provider (AWS/GCP/Azure) on earth.

 Is it safe to print the `config` object for debugging?

-Generally, no. If you log your config dictionary at startup, you will leak passwords into your logging aggregator (like Datadog), causing a massive security incident.
+Generally, no. If you log your config dictionary at startup, you will leak API passwords into your logging aggregator (like Datadog), causing a massive security incident.
 This is exactly why Pydantic provides the SecretStr type.
-It intercepts print statements and obfuscates the output (**********) while allowing you to access the actual string via config.api_key.get_secret_value() when explicitly needed.
+It intercepts print statements and obfuscates the output (**********) while allowing you to access the actual string securely via config.api_key.get_secret_value() when explicitly required by a database connector.

 Comments